open-learning-exchange/open-learning-exchange.github.io/pages/crowdinintegration.md

 1- Follow steps 1.1-1.4 to get to OLE OpenBeLL Interface file.

-2- Go throught the list of strings, click Edit Text (see the figure below), and write good context of the strings.
+2- Go through the list of strings, click Edit Text (see the figure below), and write good context of the strings.

 ![Edit Context](uploads/images/edit_context.png)